-Through Student Activities, UACCM strives to enhance the student experience by way of social, educational, and recreational programming that supports student success.
+Through Student Activities, UACCM strives to enhance the student experience by way of social, educational, and recreational programming that supports student success, academic excellence, diversity and inclusion, and community involvement.
 Activities are scheduled throughout the year and are open to all students, and a variety of student organizations offer membership based on academic or special interests.
-Popular annual and bi-annual events include Welcome Week, Spring Fling and Fall Fest carnivals, Health & Wellness Fair, Grad Fair, Field Day, National Campus Safety Awareness Month festivities, and free stuff for finals.
-Other recurring activities include karaoke and open mic, BINGO for prizes, holiday celebrations, and more.
+Popular annual events include Welcome Week, Fall Fest and Spring Fling, Intramural Sports tournaments, holiday celebrations, and Freebie Fridays.